<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How can I help my kids adjust to living in Korea?

-Kids might have an advantage when it comes to adjusting to Korea.
+Children might have an advantage when it comes to adjusting to Korea.
 Living on or close to base keeps them surrounded by more Americans or Koreans who speak English, and the DODEA school provides a bubble of sorts, creating some normalcy for kids in a foreign country.

 What is the military community like in South Korea?

 The military community here proves very welcoming, offering a sense of community and strength.
-Humphreys United Club can be a great starting point for spouses looking to find their footing, and their PCS Reference Guide, DMZ to the Sea, is a great resource for those moving South Korea.
+Humphreys United Club can be a great starting point for spouses looking to find their footing, and their PCS Military Reference Guide, DMZ to the Sea, is a great resource for those moving to South Korea.

 What are some perks of being stationed in South Korea?